Tell Us How We’re Doing

 How Do I Apply and Enroll?

-Typically, the application process time is 1-2 weeks to go through Referral, Application, Verification, Notification, and Enrollment.
+Typically, the application process time is 1-2 weeks, that goes through the Referral, Application, Verification, Notification, and Enrollment process.

 Head Start 0 to 5 Enrollment Step 1